 What is a Receptionist Job like?
 Firstly, there are many types of receptionists.
-We have hotel receptionists and of course corporate receptionists.
+We have hotel receptionists and, of course, corporate receptionists.
 We are going to focus on the Corporate Receptionist.
 This is because many higher-paid administrative professionals will start out with a Receptionist Job in a corporate environment.
-There are two reasons why corporate receptionist jobs are becoming increasingly popular among business owners.
+Two reasons why corporate receptionist jobs are becoming increasingly popular among business owners.

 Corporate Receptionist Jobs

 They are the face of the organisation.
 This means that people often judge their opinions of companies based on their first impression.
 When someone walks into a company, they expect efficient and friendly treatment.
-Companies rely on the interpersonal qualities and on the job skills of their receptionists, to deliver the reception that visitors demand.
+Companies rely on their receptionists’ interpersonal qualities and on-the-job skills to deliver the reception that visitors demand.

 What does a Corporate Receptionist do?

 There are numerous duties that a corporate receptionist might have included in their jobs, as you can see above.
 They will need to deal with:

 - Visitors and handle their inquiries

 - Keep track of the visitor’s log

 - Keep track of any Health and Safety issues